 A philosophical introduction.
 Computer science and mathematics both belong to the structural sciences.
-The structural sciences investigate formal systems and abstract structures, like sets, functions, mathematical spaces, algorithms, programs, databases, software architectures.
-Physics or chemistry are natural sciences.
-They investigate phenomena that we observe in our reality.
+The structural sciences investigate formal systems and abstract structures, like sets, functions, mathematical spaces, algorithms, programs, databases, software architectures and the like.
+On the other hand, physics or chemistry are natural sciences.
+They investigate phenomena that we observe in our reality.1